-Concurrent Enrollment (CE) is a program for college-bound students seeking degrees and certificates or students who simply want to earn college credit while still in high school.
-CE enables high school-aged students to take college classes at PPCC and earn high school and/or college credit.
+Concurrent Enrollment (CE) is a program for high school-aged students that enables them to take college classes at PPCC and earn high school and college credit.
 Students have the opportunity to enroll in any courses for which they meet the prerequisites.
-In general, high schools will not pay for developmental courses.
+Interested students should contact their high school counselors or High School Programs at 502-3111 for more information.